weblyzard/inscriptis/README.rst

       "th": ["tableheading"],
       "caption": ["caption"]
    }

+The figure below outlines an example table from Wikipedia that has been annotated using these rules.

 .. figure:: https://github.com/weblyzard/inscriptis/raw/master/docs/images/wikipedia-chur-table-annotation.png
    :alt: Table and table metadata annotations extracted from the Wikipedia entry for Chur.